|

 than your shoulders, make circles with your hips in a clockwise direction for

 10 to 12 repetitions.
-Then repeat in a counter clockwise direction
+Then repeat in a counterclockwise direction.

-torso and hips to the left, shifting your weight on to the left foot.
+- Twists - Extend your arms to your sides, twist your torso, and hips to the left, shifting your weight to the left foot.
 Then

-to 12 reps on each side
+to 12 reps on each side.

 Leg Swings